-- The tree was growing in an 8.5 foot wide tree well on the west side of 2nd St. and in front of the 660 business address (see Figure 1, as well as Photo #1 in Appendix A). - Judging by the color and density of the foliage, the tree appeared to be in fair health for the species and time of year.
-The tree had a moderate live crown ratio of approximately 50% which is common for street trees necessitating crown raising for vehicle clearance (see Photo #1 in Appendix A). - The tree had a DSH measurement of 36 inches and a height of about 50 feet (measured with a TruPulse laser). - The tree had multiple codominant stems and overextended scaffold branches with some included bark which is indicative of poor structure yet fairly common among this species (see Photo #1 in Appendix A). - There tree had two pockets filled with grass and debris between stem unions.
-The larger lower one was probed for depth and was found to be approximately 10 inches deep (see Photo #2 in Appendix A). - Judging by the lighter tone of concrete, it appeared that a large area of sidewalk had been replaced around the tree (see Photo #3 in Appendix A).
+- The tree was growing in a parkway on the west side of 3rd St. (see Figure #1, and Photo #1 in Appendix A). - Judging by the color and density of the foliage, the tree appeared to be in fair health for the species and time of year.
+The tree had a moderate live crown ratio of approximately 50% (see Photo #1 in Appendix A). - The tree had multiple codominant stems and scaffold branches which are indicative of poor structure yet fairly common among this species (see Photo #1 in Appendix A). - The tree had a DSH measurement of 20 inches and a height of about 30 feet (measured with a TruPulse laser).
+There was evidence of significant root pruning observed in multiple locations - Judging by the lighter tone of concrete, it appeared that an area of curb face had been replaced on the east side of the tree (see Photo #1 in Appendix A). - There was evidence of significant root pruning observed in multiple locations (see Photo #2 in Appendix A). - Judging by the lighter tone of concrete, it appeared that an area of curb face had been replaced on the east side of the tree (see Photo #2 in Appendix A). - There was an irrigation line that was constricting a portion of one of the roots (see Photo #2 in Appendix A). - Vehicles appeared to use this area occasional frequently throughout the day.